laravel/docs/context.md

 ProcessPodcast::dispatch($podcast);
 ```

-When the job is dispatched, any information currently Context is captured and shared with the job, which is then rehydrated into Context when the job is executing.
+When the job is dispatched, any information currently Context is captured and shared with the job, which is then hydrated into Context when the job is executing.
 If our job's handle method was to write a log entry:

 ```php
 class ProcessPodcast implements ShouldQueue